-Ana Gutierrez is a senior program manager at Jobs for the Future.
+Ana Gutierrez is an associate director at JFF.
 She conducts research, plans activities, and provides technical assistance for Linked Learning initiatives, including the Regional Hubs of Excellence and Pathways to Prosperity projects.

-Ms. Gutierrez has a B.A. in Molecular and Cell Biology and English Literature from the University of California, Berkeley, and recently obtained an MPA from the Institute d'Etudes Politiques de Paris (SciencesPo) with concentrations in Economic and Territorial Development, and Global Energy and Sustainability Policy.
-She also holds an M.Ed in cross-cultural teaching from National University.
+Ana has bachelor's degrees in molecular and cell biology and English literature from the University of California, Berkeley.
+She recently obtained a master's degree from the Institute d'Etudes Politiques de Paris (SciencesPo) with concentrations in economic and territorial development and global energy and sustainability policy.
+She also holds a master's degree in cross-cultural teaching from National University.